Zachary2311/demo-progs/README.md

 - The bot keeps downloads on disk only until the Cloudflare R2 upload completes.
 Failed uploads also clean up temporary files.
 - HLS handling respects `EXT-X-MAP`, `EXT-X-BYTERANGE`, and discontinuities to avoid corrupt output.
 When transport stream segments are encountered, they are remuxed to MP4 before upload.
 - Logging is provided through `winston`.
 Adjust `LOG_LEVEL` to control verbosity.
 - Tweet metadata is first fetched from syndication endpoints; if those fail, the bot falls back to X's GraphQL TweetResult API using a guest bearer token.
 Provide `TWITTER_BEARER_TOKEN` if the baked-in token stops working.
+Configure `TWITTER_AUTH_TOKEN` and `TWITTER_CT0` (copied from an authenticated browser session) to allow the bot to resolve age-restricted or otherwise gated tweets when the guest flow is denied.